artyom-boyarov/artyom-boyarov/README.md

 Here's what I have been working on in my free time:
 <br><i>Follow the link to each repository, where you'll find code, in-depth descriptions, pictures, videos, and more.</i>

 - <a href="https://github.com/artyom-boyarov/trajectory-following-simulation">trajectory-following-simulation</a>: A simulation comparing control algorithms used to navigate an autonomous bus through an urban environment.
-I then used this simulation to carry out my first <a href="https://emerginginvestigators.org/articles/22-104"></a> published research project.
+I then used this simulation to carry out my first <a href="https://emerginginvestigators.org/articles/22-104">published</a> research project.
 - <a href="https://github.com/artyom-boyarov/fpga-demos">fpga-demos</a>: ~8 working SystemVerilog HDL modules designed for the Xilinx Artix-7 based Basys3 FPGA board.
 These demonstrations use many of the board's peripherals and features such as the PS/2 interface, VGA port, switches, LEDs, 7-segment display, on-chip BRAM and debug cores.
 - <a href="https://github.com/artyom-boyarov/Flashcards">Flashcards</a>: a QT5-based flashcards app, designed to mimic Quizlet's features to learn flashcards. (made in response to Quizlet requiring payments)
 - <a href="https://github.com/artyom-boyarov/xamarin-converter">xamarin-converter</a>: A Xamarin.Forms app which converts between different units.
 When I get round to it, I'll make a .NET MAUI port of this.